glycerine/spin_paxos/README.md

 Let's try adding fifo-leasing during phase 2 instead of phase 1.
 The main thing about phase 2 is that can start being aware of the prepare-quorum from phase 1.
-We get the possibly chosen or maybe not value, or a new value to write, along with the ballot to write it under.
+We get the possibly chosen or maybe-not-chosen value, or a new value to write, along with the ballot to write it under.
 We'll get conflicted out if we have seen a quorum of higher ballots in the meantime.
 We cannot "go back in time"